 Third, dynasty classification is a personal dictatorship-based chronicle method.
-It helps to remember the rulers' name but does not reflect the features of its society.
-This paper introduced the western pre-modern and post-modern concepts into the traditional dynasty classification, and proposed a simplified four-period of dynasty series classification model: PreQin (before 221 BC), QinHan (221 BC - 220 AD), pre-modern (220-1911 AD) and post-modern (1911--).
+It helps to remember the ruler’s name, but that does not reflect the features of its society.
+This paper introduced the Western pre-modern and post-modern concepts into the traditional dynasty classification, and proposed a simplified dynasty series of four-periods of dynasty series classification model: PreQin (before 221 BC), QinHan (221 BC - 220 AD), pre-modern (220-1911 AD) and post-modern (1911-present).

-In the West, pre-modern is the period in the society which came before Modernity.
-Modern society began in Europe after the introduction of Industrial society and large-scale production.
+In the West, pre-modern is the period in the society which came before modernity.
+Modern society began in Europe after the introduction of the Industrial society and large-scale production.
 There is no precise date for the division.
-Some scholars prefer to apply the date of 1698, when the first steam engine was invented by James Watt (1736-1819), as the end of the pre-modern or the beginning of the post-modern.
+Some scholars prefer to apply the date of 1698, when the first steam engine was invented by James Watt (1736-1819) as the end of the pre-modern or the beginning of the post-modern.

-In China, many scholars refer the pre-modern to the time before the end of the Great Qing Dynasty (1644-1911).
-From the perspective of the document research, several reasons support this.
-1) After 1911, the Chinese vernacularization began to spread.
-It is the first time in history that the people began to seek the identical solution between the oral language and writing language.
-2) The first full version of the Chinese Bible, which is in the Chinese vernacular language, also called the Chinese union version, was published in 1919.
+In China, for many scholars the pre-modern period refers to the time before the end of the Great Qing Dynasty (1644-1911).
+From the perspective of the document research, two reasons support this: 1) after 1911, the Chinese vernacularization began to spread.
+It is the first time in history that the people began to seek the identical balance between oral language and writing language; 2) the first full version of the Chinese Bible, which is in the Chinese vernacular language, also called the Chinese union version, was published in 1919.
 Chinese documents had a significant difference after 1911.
 This can be seen in the research in this paper.

-The Christian Era Classification:
+3. The Christian Era Classification

-The Christian era, also called the common era, is the period of time that begins with the traditional date of Christ's birth.
+The Christian era, also called the Common Era, is the period of time that begins with the traditional date of Christ's birth.
 It is also called AD (from Latin anno Domini, after the Lord of Jesus Christ).
 The period before AD is called BC (abbreviated from Before Christ).

-The Christian era classification and the Chinese pre-Qin classification are more or less similar in that both have one specific epoch time.
-The significance of the preQin in China is similar to the AD in the West.
-From a bird view of the history of the world, 221 BC and 1AD are close enough with the human deviation.
-The difference is that the preQin emphasizes the period before 221 BC, the AD emphasizes the period after 1 AD.
+The Christian era classification and the Chinese pre-Qin classification are more or less similar in that both have one specific epoch.
+The significance of the pre-Qin in China is similar to the AD period in the West.
+From a bird’s eye view of the history of the world, 221 BC and 1AD are close enough in proximity that there is little substantial difference.
+The difference is that the pre-Qin emphasizes the period before 221 BC, while the AD emphasizes the period after 1 AD.

-However, due to the defects of the Chinese documents, the preQin classification method cannot be actually applied into its document categorization.
-Many documents considered to be written after Qin (221BC) are similar and closely related to the preQin documents.
-Hence, when studying the preQin documents, some scholars also include documents written in the Han dynasty (206 BC-220 AD), and they call them the documents of preQin and Han.
+However, due to the defects of the Chinese documents, the pre-Qin classification method cannot be actually applied in its document categorization.
+Many documents considered to be written after Qin (221BC) are similar and closely related to the pre-Qin documents.
+Hence, when studying the pre-Qin documents, some scholars also include documents written in the Han dynasty (206 BC-220 AD), and they call them the documents of pre-Qin and Han.

 A typical example can be seen in Chinese Text Project (ctext.org), organized and maintained by Dr. Donald Sturgeon.
-This method expands the pre-Qin document date range for about 400 years from the year before 221 BC to 220 AD.
-Noticing that the middle point between 221 BC and 220 AD is the common era, while maintaining the Chinese traditional dynasty classification method, this paper also applied the Christian era classification in the research with plus and minus 200 years as the deviation.
+This method expands the pre-Qin document date range for about four-hundred years from the year before 221 BC to 220 AD.
+Noticing that the middle point between 221 BC and 220 AD is the Common Era, while maintaining the Chinese traditional dynasty classification method, this paper also applied the Christian era classification in the research with plus and minus two-hundred years as the range of deviation.